Event Bus

 }

-There are a couple of rules you must follow while defining the service interface.
+There are a couple of rules you must follow when defining the service interface.
 Look at Restrictions for service interface for more info.
-In our interface we are using a couple of primitives and Beer
+In our interface, we are using a couple of primitives and Beer, a POJO annotated as @DataObject.
+If you want to use types annotated with DataObject inside your interface, they must define both a constructor with only a JsonObject parameter and a toJson() method that returns a JsonObject.

 @ModuleGen(groupPackage = "io.vertx.howtos.ebservice", name = "beers")